 What is aluminium extrusion?

-Aluminium extrusion is a process during which a piece of aluminium is pushed through a die, shaping the aluminium bar to match that particular cross section.
+Extrusion is a process during which a piece of aluminium is pushed through a die, shaping the aluminium bar to match that particular cross section.

 Once the aluminium has been extruded, cooled and treated, it can be processed, machined and worked in a variety of ways.